binnes/esp8266Workshop/docs/part2/MQTT.md

 1. The #define statements construct the required parameters to connect and use MQTT
 2. When you initialise the PubSubClient you need to pass in the hostname, the port (1883 for unsecured connections), a callback function and a network connection.
 The callback function is called whenever incoming messages are received.
-3. Call **connect()** to connect with the platform, passing in the device ID, a user, which is always the value *use-token-auth* and the token you chose when registering the device.
+3. Call **connect()** to connect with the platform, passing in the client ID, a user, which is always the value *use-token-auth* and the token you chose when registering the device.
 4. The **subscribe()** function registers the connection to receive messages published on the given topic.
 5. The **loop()** method must be regularly called to keep the connection alive and get incoming messages.
 6. The **publish()** function sends data on the provided topic